Recurrent Seizures in Children

 How is a recurrent seizure treated?

-Your child may need seizure medicine if he does not already take it.
+Your child may need seizure medicine if he or she does not already take it.
 If your child currently takes seizure medicine, the dose or type of medicine may need be changed.
-Your child may need therapy to help him manage stress and decrease his risk for another seizure.
-If your child's seizures cannot be controlled with medicine, he may need a special diet.
-The diet may be suggested by your healthcare provider and monitored by a nutritionist.
+A ketogenic diet may be used if your child's seizures cannot be controlled with medicine.
+The diet is monitored by a nutritionist.
 Surgery may be needed to remove a tumor or fix a problem in your child's brain.

 - Keep a journal of your child's seizure activity.
-Write down how often he has a seizure.
-Include what he was doing before the seizure, and how he acted during the seizure.
-This information may help healthcare providers make changes to his medicine or decide if he needs other treatments.
+Write down how often he or she has a seizure.
+Include what he or she was doing before the seizure, and how he or she acted during the seizure.
+This information may help healthcare providers make changes to his medicine or decide if he or she needs other treatments.

 - Your child must take showers instead of baths.